isc-projects/bind9/doc/notes/notes-current.rst

 Bug Fixes
 ~~~~~~~~~

+- Handling of missing DNS COOKIE responses over UDP was tightened by
+  falling back to TCP.
+[GL #2275]

 - The CNAME synthesized from a DNAME was incorrectly followed when the
   QTYPE was CNAME or ANY.
 [GL #2280]

-- Handling of missing DNS COOKIE responses over UDP was tightened by
-  falling back to TCP.
-[GL #2275]

 - Building with native PKCS#11 support for AEP Keyper has been broken
   since BIND 9.17.4.
 This has been fixed.
 [GL #2315]

-- Earlier releases of BIND versions 9.16 and newer required the
-  operating system to support load-balanced sockets in order for
-  ``named`` to be able to achieve high performance (by distributing
-  incoming queries among multiple threads).
-However, the only operating
-  systems currently known to support load-balanced sockets are Linux and
-  FreeBSD 12, which means both UDP and TCP performance were limited to a
-  single thread on other systems.
-As of BIND 9.17.8, ``named`` attempts
-  to distribute incoming queries among multiple threads on systems which
-  lack support for load-balanced sockets (except Windows).
-[GL #2137]